steunix/passweaver-api/README.md

   scope: ""
 }

+and in another item you may have just only a flat string.

 It's up to the consumer to decode and handle the data.

-An item has always a "title" field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.
+An item has also a "title" field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.

 ### Folders

 Folders, just like in a file system, holds a collection of items and/or subfolders.
 Each folder may hold specific persmissions for a given group, but will inherit parent's credentials (see 'Permissions' below).

 Each user has a 'personal' folder for storing private, not-shared-with-anyone, items.
-Not even 'admin' user can read these items because they are encrypted with a different key.
+Not even 'admin' user can read these items.

 Vaulted has 2 predefined folders that cannot be modified:
 - Root folder